PETRONAS logo with text PETRONAS logo with text

 Sustainability Performance Data

-The sustainability performance data disclosure aims to inform the progress of our sustainability performance, through our consolidated overview of key sustainability data from greenhouse gas and energy, environment, safety and workforce.
+The sustainability performance data disclosure aims to inform the progress of our sustainability performance, through our consolidated overview of key sustainability data from greenhouse gas emissions and energy, environment, safety and workforce.
 Disclosure of sustainability performance data is aligned with international reporting standards to allow for comparable disclosure for the benefit of our stakeholders, including:

 • Global Reporting Initiative (GRI) Standards